pxlprfct/xp-farm/notes/NOTES.md

 # Pomodoro 3
-- 🔧Able to detect a winner
+- ✅Able to detect a winner
+- ✅Added all test cases

+# Pomodoro 4
-- 🔧Able to retry moves
+- 🔧Able to retry random moves
 - 🔧Able to detect if no more moves

 # TODO
 - Play until winner or no more moves